vuejs/docs/src/guide/components/slots.md

 A `<slot>` outlet without `name` implicitly has the name "default".

-In a parent component using `<BaseLayout>`, we need a way to pass multiple slot content framgents, each targeting a different slot outlet.
-This is where **named slots** comes in.
+In a parent component using `<BaseLayout>`, we need a way to pass multiple slot content fragments, each targeting a different slot outlet.
+This is where **named slots** come in.

 To pass a named slot, we need to use a `<template>` element with the `v-slot` directive, and then pass the name of the slot as an argument to `v-slot`: